 If you have decided to go down the lighter makeover route and just apply some paint here and there, there is something you may want to be aware of.
 Asbestos.
 Horrible stuff, responsible for cacogenic diseases like mesothelioma and asbestosis.

 Asbestos was widely used in bathrooms pre 1990.
 Regardless of the date of your bathroom have it tested.
 The key to remember here is, do not sand, grind, cut, waterblast or damage and asbestos wall in any way, to do so is to open the asbestos up to release fibres, don’t copy girl on dress in the picture.
 Once fibres are released into the air they can float and be inhaled.
-Use an appropriate mask, do not sand, consult a professional asbestos removal Melbourne if you live in Victoria, Australia.
+Use an appropriate mask, do not sand, and consult a professional asbestos removal company.

 If you have all of your safety points checked off and secure, you can then play with your new project to your hearts content.
 Stay alive to enjoy your new home.